It was Winston Churchill who first said: “Never let a good go to waste.”

 4. your communications budget.
 Do not spend yourself into oblivion but do not save yourself into irrelevance either.

-Finally, the authors write that marketers should prepare for a long-term shift in consumers’ values and attitudes.
+Finally, the authors write that should prepare for a long-term shift in consumers’ values and attitudes.
 They suggest “that the discipline around marketing strategy and research developed during the (crises) — and the ability to respond nimbly to changes in demand — will continue to serve you when the economy recovers.

 ” As you do this, you “should prepare now for a possible long-term shift in consumers’ values and attitudes” when things start to get better.